sigsum/sigsum/archive/2026-08-XX-roadmap.md

 **Change note:** we put specification work back at priority one, to reflect that there's a flurry of activity already and more spec work is needed (see below).

-## Main activities until mid June, 2026
+## Main activities until mid November, 2026

   - **Talk at and attend the transparency.dev summit 2026 (29 Sep - 1 Oct)**
     - https://transparency.dev/summit2026/